jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Heavy Ass Weight Key benefits

 So the first part of my talk today is to highlight the big benefits of this approach.
-Then, the second part will be some of my tips for creating excellent support resources.
+Then, the second part will be a more tactical look at how the Heavy Ass Weight approach manifests itself.

 So a high-level view the big benefits: lifting heavy ass weights creates badass users, it helps us connect with them at scale, and also helps us build